yoyoyoseob/ios-DeployOnDayOne-ios-0615-public/README.md

 * Google it!
 * You'll want to write all of your code in the `MyApp.m` file.
 * Make sure to take advantage of the method we have written for you in order to get access to the keyboard inputs in the debugger window.
 These are `requestKeyboardInput`.
 Don't worry about how they work.
 Just know you get back the input from the user which you can store in a variable.
-* Use NSLog to "talk" to your user in the debugger.
+* Use `NSLog` to "talk" to your user in the debugger.
-* For formatting, you can use `\r` in your strings to add line breaks and not have to write multiple `NSLog` statements if you don't want to.
+* For formatting, you can use `\n` in your strings to add line breaks and not have to write multiple `NSLog` statements if you don't want to.
 But multiple `NSLog` statements will work too!